brandonho2000/portfolio/portfolio-progress.md

--created portfolio HTML, JS, and CSS files.
+-created portfolio HTML, JS, and CSS files.✅
--linked HTML, JS, and CSS files
+-linked HTML, JS, and CSS files ✅
+- create sections for about me, preojects, and contact info -linked a contact me form to email.✅
+- still need to add nav bar ✅

+- still need a sticky back to top button
+- still need to add footer
+- still need to fill out about me bio
+- still need to link projects
+- still need to add picture of myself
+- still need to style page